 Friday, May 5

 Breakfast Session: Annual Meeting

-The 2017 Annual Meeting features updates from the Board of Directors and LSA President and CEO Charlotte Haberaecker.
+The 2017 Annual Meeting features updates from the Board of Directors and Lutheran Services in America President and CEO Charlotte Haberaecker.

 Sponsored by Ziegler

 10:30 am – 12:00 pm

 Robert Egger founded the national Central Kitchen movement, a self-sustaining social enterprise that focuses on breaking the cycle of hunger and poverty through career training, job creation and sustainable business practice.
 Egger developed an innovative solution to hunger and unemployment by mobilizing corporate partners and individual donors and creating a network to bring the idea to scale.
 Egger’s model is currently in use in more than 100 communities and campuses nationwide.

 Presidential Ballroom: Open Networking Lunch

 General conference attendees will have the opportunity to network in a meet and greet setting over lunch; Lutheran Services in America member CEOs will gather for a roundtable discussion and luncheon.

 Sponsored by The Graham Company